 A Fire Safety Evacuation Plan will be prepared and attached to this Plan of Management prior to commencement of operations of the boarding house.
 The plan will contain pictorial instructions detailing evacuation steps in the case of an emergency.
-The plan is to include:
+The plan is to include evacuation routes, assembly points, and a plan of action once a fire alarm has been activated.